point-and-click MD5, SHA1 and BLAKE2 hashing for Windows..

 Did I say fast?
-Not only mind-blowing hashing speeds (way faster than your hard drive!) but the quickest "get stuff done" time.
+Not only mind-blowing hashing speeds (way faster than even the fastest SSD) but the quickest "get stuff done" time.
 With checksum you point and click and files, folders, even complete hard drives get hashed.
 Or verified.
 Simple. checksum just gets on with the job.
 Click-and-Go..

 Available for 64 bit or 32 bit Windows (a basic Linux/UNIX/BSD version is also included).

 In the decade before checksum, I must have installed and uninstalled dozens, perhaps hundreds of Windows MD5 hashing utilities, and overwhelmingly they leave me muttering "brain-dead POS!" under my breath, or words to that effect, or not under my breath.
 I always knew that data verification should be simple, even easy, but it invariably ended up a chore.

 Either the brain-dead programs don't know how to recurse, or don't even pretend to, or they give the MD5 hash files daft, generic names, or they can't handle long file names, or foreign file names, or multiple files, or they run in MS DOS, or choke on UTF-8, or are painfully slow, or insist on presenting me with a complex interface, or don't have any decent hashing algorithms, or don't know how to synchronize new files with old, or have no shell integration or any combination of these things; and I would usually end up shouting "FFS!
 JUST DO IT!!!".

 No more!
 Now I have checksum, and it suffers from none of these problems; as well as adding quite a few tricks of its own..